microsoft/DirectX-Specs/d3d/SamplerFeedback.md

 > #### Note
 > While the values and interpretation described in the previous section represent a reasonable implementation scheme, the system doesn't prevent apps from putting other numbers in the MinMip map or using other numbering schemes.

 The values encoded in each texel of a MinMip map are unsigned integers and typically span the expected range of mip level values in the largest possible tiled resource.
-For a 32K x 32K texture, for example, a mip level of 16 would then be expected for the smallest 1x1 mip level of that texture.

 ### Sampling from the MinMip map
 Recall how passing a min-mip to a sampler will perform a clamp when sampling.
 There, the clamp is uniformly performed no matter where in the texture the sample ends up being.
 In a similar manner, the MinMip map decides clamping, too- just, the clamp value can vary per-mip-region.